chrisxfire/chrisxfire.github.io/content/notes/_net/types/classes/expression-bodied-members.md

 }
 ```

-## Use in Constructors and Properties
+## use in constructors and properties
 ```cs
 public class Location
 {